-The 10 Best Comfort Food Shows to Watch on BritBox Right Now
+The 10 Best Shows on BritBox Canada Right Now

 Why Britain makes the best comfort food TV

 Forget the flashy 21st-century comeback that bears the same name.
-This is OG Doctor Who—all 26 seasons of its classic run—complete with heart-stopping cliffhangers, mind-stretching concepts and that haunting theme tune that still manages to send a shiver down the spine.
+BritBox Canada is home to classic Doctor Who—all 26 seasons of its original run—complete with heart-stopping cliffhangers, mind-stretching concepts and that haunting theme tune that still manages to send a shiver down the spine.

 A hero, of course, is only as good as his enemies, and the Doctor met his match as early as the second-ever serial with the deadly Daleks (“The Daleks: The Dead Planet,” Season 1).
 Featuring in no fewer than 16 of the show’s 150-odd broadcast serials, the murderous mutants are among the most iconic alien designs of all time, and their origin story, “Genesis of the Daleks” (Season 12), is one of Doctor Who‘s undisputed classics.
 A great entry-point for the uninitiated!